Transform Definition Language

 Defines (or undefines) a new script Variable in the current execution context.

-Simple expression of a Variable is same as of a parameter expression, as well as simple Array definition.
+Simple expression of a Variable is same as of a Parameter expression (that means Name Array definitions are allowed).
 If expression result is NULL, Variable is removed from the context.

-Arrays may be returned as results from the limited SELECT query:
+Arrays of values derived from DS Records may be returned as results from the limited SELECT query:

 There are a few differences from a regular SELECT query.
 First, only one DS must be queried (no JOINs nor UNIONs are allowed).
 Second, only one expression in the what-to-select list is allowed.
-Non-Numeric results will be stringified, because arrays don't support data types other than Numerics and Strings.
-Query constraints do work as expected.
+Query constraints do work as expected, and PARTITION specifier is supported as well.

 IF Statement